flant/shell-operator/fep/000-manipulating-kubernetes-objects.md

 shell-operator shall execute a hook again, but not count it as a failure.
 It should increment an appropriate metric counter (`{PREFIX}hook_run_conflicts_total`) which will signal the User about a potential bottleneck.

-* `JQPatchOptimistic` — receives a JQFilter that describes object transformations.
-Only used for shell hooks.
 * `FilterPatchOptimistic` — receives an anonymous function that describes object transformations.
 Only used for Go hooks.

 ##### Fire and forget